Cockermouth - Whitehaven - Maryport drive

 Coordinates: N 54.52487, W 3.41480

 Ennerdale Water is the most westerly and most peaceful of all the Lake District lakes.
 Due to its remoteness and lack of development it gets relatively few visitors but it is certainly a beautiful lake and location.
-There are no public roads around the lake but two car parks nearby and the one at Bleach Green gives easiest pedestrian access.
+There are no public roads around the lake, but two car parks nearby and the one at Bleach Green gives easiest pedestrian access.
 From the car park, follow the good footpath through the trees and along the track for approx 0.2 miles to the lakeshore.
 At the lake you will see the river outflow weir and fish pass along with some fabulous views up the lake towards the mountains beyond.
 The grassy area nearby to the right is ideal for a picnic and paddle.
-There is a lovely path around the lake which is 6.5 miles in total or shorter walks are possible.
-Ennerdale Valley running beyond the lake is also very remote with a private forest track giving access to Black Sail Youth Hostel several miles up the valley.
+There is a lovely path around the lake which is 6.5 miles in total, or shorter walks are possible.
+The picturesque and very remote Ennerdale valley continues for several miles beyond the lake and is home to the Wild Ennerdale Partnership which seeks to “allow the evolution of Ennerdale as a wild valley for the benefit of people, relying more on natural processes to shape its landscape and ecology.”
+You can walk or cycle along the forest track up the valley which eventually reaches Black Sail Youth Hostel, surrounded by mountains.
 Free car park with no facilities.

 Retrace your steps back out of Broadmoor Forest and turn left at the T junction.
 Very shortly enter the village of Ennerdale Bridge and continue to the T junction in the village centre.
 Nearby to the right is the Shepherds Arms Hotel.
 Turn left at the T junction towards Whitehaven.
 Cross the River Ehen again and on the right is a playground, St Mary’s Church, the Fox & Hounds pub and The Gather cafe & shop.
 Continue out of the village and take the first left towards Gosforth.
 Continue approx 0.8 miles to cross a cattle grid on to open moorland and approx 0.2 miles beyond is Kinniside stone circle on the left.